 The committee are meeting this morning.
 (England)

 Because usage evolves, it’s fascinating to encounter a time capsule of a previous era’s language, as in an old book.
 I picked up a novel by Gene Stratton-Porter at my grandmother’s house when I was very young (Freckles was its title, a 1904 book in the Horatio Alger tradition), and some of the strange spellings puzzled me greatly.
 One of them, “good-bye,” didn’t seem that odd to me because I think when I was a kid, it was actually often still spelled like that (with the hyphen).
+And actually, I’ve seen it recently in subtitles while watching the “Downton Abbey” series.
 But the spelling of “to-morrow” with a hyphen was completely foreign to me.

 Expert consensus regarding “correct” usage is reminiscent of the divide mentioned above between “prescriptive” versus “descriptive.”
 Experts can expound upon the way they believe something ought to be OR they can observe common practice and say that’s the way it actually is.